Mississauga, Canada’s Climate Future

 Resilience is the ability of a system to survive and thrive in the face of a complex, uncertain, and ever-changing future.
 It is a way of thinking about both short-term cycles and long-term trends; minimizing disruptions in the face of shocks and stresses; recovering rapidly when they do occur; and adapting steadily to become better able to thrive as conditions continue to change.

-A resilient approach enables a proactive and holistic response to risk management and a way for cities to maintain global competitiveness.
+A resilient energy approach enables a proactive and holistic response to risk management and a way for cities to maintain global competitiveness.
 It is also a powerful companion to sustainable development thinking.
 Resilience is about interlinkages of systems and the specific methods of boosting technical performance.
 The following framework can help promote resilience in design and decision making.

 Siemens’ technologies can help cities create such a framework for resilience through innovative solutions and our expertise in the areas of electrification, automation, and digital technology.